-The public input received as part of the review and drafting of the OCP indicated strong support for the principles and objectives that were expressed in the existing OCP, which in turn did not significantly shift from the prior OCP prepared in 2002.
-Both prior plans established a vision that was focused on a dense compact town centre, development within an urban containment boundary, and protection of our natural environment, and agricultural and forest lands beyond the urban containment boundary.
+The public input received as part of the review and drafting of the Official Community Plan (OCP) indicated strong support for the principles and objectives that were expressed in the existing OCP, which in turn did not significantly shift from the prior OCP prepared in 2002.
+Both prior plans established a vision that was focused on a compact City centre, development within an Urban Containment Boundary (UCB), protection of our natural environment, and agricultural and forest lands beyond the UCB.

-The prior vision and the OCP seem to have served Salmon Arm well, and most residents continue to express support for largely retaining and updating those strategies, rather than significantly changing the approach to planning and land use management in the city.
+The prior vision and the OCP have served Salmon Arm well, and most residents continue to express support for largely retaining and updating those strategies, rather than significantly changing the approach to planning and land use management in the city.
 The updated vision statement, based on community input, is outlined below.